 Secondary hyperhidrosis, sweating a lot for no reason, can be caused by issues ranging from low blood sugar to pregnancy to thyroid issues to medication.

 Primary Focal Hyperhidrosis

-If you have primary hyperhidrosis, there’s no underlying condition that’s causing you to sweat excessively.
+If you have primary hyperhidrosis, there’s no underlying condition that’s causing your excessive sweating.

-You “over sweat” uncontrollably as the condition — usually in the armpits, hands, feet, or lower back.
+You “over sweat” uncontrollably as the condition — usually in the underarms, hands, feet, or lower back.
 Most people start experiencing this problem in their youth.
-Sufferers also are unlikely to heavily sweat when they’re sleeping.
+Sufferers are also unlikely to sweat heavily when they’re sleeping.

-While spurts of excessive sweating can come and go, if you have primary hyperhidrosis, it’s much more likely to be a consistently present condition that requires daily or weekly management.
+While spurts of random sweating can come and go, if you have primary hyperhidrosis, it’s much more likely to be a consistently present condition that requires daily or weekly management.

 Secondary Generalized Hyperhidrosis

 If you have secondary hyperhidrosis, then your excessive sweating is caused by something else, such as having side effects from a medication.